Jason Reitman and Hollywood's Most Prominent Directors Buy Beloved Village Theater in Los Angeles - ExBulletin

 Reitman said he felt compelled to round up other filmmakers after the theater went on sale last year.
 As a Los Angeles native, he wants to continue the rich history of the Village Theater, known for its 180-foot white Spanish Tower and grand auditorium that seats 1,300 people.
 It is also close to the University of California, Los Angeles.

-The directors will present items from their personal collections, including props, wardrobes and film prints, to the theater.
+The directors will bring artifacts from their personal collections to the theater, including props, wardrobe and film prints.

 Spielberg said he wanted to help restore the theater to its “glory years as a cinematic cultural institution.”